0xaust1n/discord-claim-badge/README.md

 > This is a open source repo for people who can not coding
 > Or Too lazy to code that lol
 # Step By Step

+## Step0 - Downlaod codebase
+- Clone it
+- Download the zip and unzip it
+- Change directory to your code base location
 ## Step1 - Install dependency
 - [Node.js](https://nodejs.org/en/)
 - [Yarn](https://yarnpkg.com/getting-started/install)